 However, with a filing fee, fingerprinting, an eight-page application and a face-to-face interview, this process can be intimidating.
 That’s why CSEA sponsored a citizenship workshop to help members and their families demystify this complicated process.
 On Dec.
 2, CSEA staff, volunteer paralegal students and local immigration attorneys explained the requirements for becoming a citizen, answered questions and helped CSEA members get the citizenship process started.

-“Why not become an American?” attorney J. Craig Fong asked.
+“Why not become an American?” attorney J. Craig Fong (Retired from the practice of law) asked.
 “For so many of our families, becoming a naturalized citizen has been a dream.”